MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/how-to-move-the-reporting-data-warehouse-database.md

 ms.topic: article
 ---

-# How to Move the Reporting Data Warehouse Database
+# How to move the Reporting data warehouse database

 >Applies To: System Center 2016 - Operations Manager